lobanovam/HashTable/README.md

 ### Research conclusion
 So, the diagrams were made for 7 Hash Functions. \
-Let's order them according to their performane:
+Let's order them according to their performance:

 1) FAQ6Hash
 2) rolHash